valkey-io/valkey-doc/docs/management/sentinel.md

 Sentinels stay connected with other Sentinels in order to reciprocally check the availability of each other, and to exchange messages.
-However you don't need to configure a list of other Sentinel addresses in every Sentinel instance you run, as Sentinel uses the Redis instances Pub/Sub capabilities in order to discover the other Sentinels that are monitoring the same masters and replicas.
+However you don't need to configure a list of other Sentinel addresses in every Sentinel instance you run, as Sentinel uses the Valkey instances Pub/Sub capabilities in order to discover the other Sentinels that are monitoring the same masters and replicas.